lbagic/web.client.js/docs/guide/styles.md

 # Project Stylesheets

 Every web project needs stylesheets for describing the presentation of the markup layer.
-This starter project comes with SCSS pre-processor which has become the de facto standard for managing stylesheets.
+This starter project comes with SCSS pre-processor which has become the de facto standard for writing stylesheets.

 ::: warning A Note About SCSS
-Although SCSS introduces many additional functionalities.
+Although SCSS introduces additional functionalities.
 Some of them should be avoided in favor of using standard CSS - `scss variables` being the prime example since they are natively supported within CSS and JS.
 :::

 ## Managing Project Styles

 There are multiple ways of introducing styles to a Vue codebase:

 1. **_Importing styles globally_** (entrypoint: `main.js`) is the most basic way of adding styles to the project.
-Styles added here can be used in whole application.
+Styles added here can be used within the whole application.
 2. **_Writing styles directly in component_** is probably the most used way of adding styles - it affects only the component in which style are written.
-3. **_Injecting styles via webpack_** (entrypoint: `./vue.config.js`) is used when we want to add scss mixins and functions which will be available throughout the app.
+3. **_Injecting styles via webpack_** (entrypoint: `./vue.config.js`) is used when we want to add scss mixins and functions which will be available throughout the application.

 ::: danger
 Do not use **_"3.
-Injecting styles via webpack"_** for writing classes or any other styling blocks since they will be repeatedly imported into each component - resulting in heavy duplication of styles.
+Injecting styles via webpack"_** for writing classes or any other styling blocks since they will be repeatedly imported for each component - resulting in severe duplication.
 :::

-Here is the default file structure for stylesheets files in the project.
+The following table describes the default file structure of stylesheet files in the project.<br>
+When adding additional styles to the project, please follow the predefined structure.

 | Root         | Path           | Description                                                                                         |
 | ------------ | -------------- | --------------------------------------------------------------------------------------------------- |